 The program will display the earliest month and year during which you will be eligible to retire from the university with benefits.
-If your earliest date of eligibility is before 2021, you will see several years listed and what the university contribution toward benefits will be for you and any dependents based on which year you choose to retire.
+You may see several years listed and what the university contribution toward benefits will be for you and any dependents based on which year you choose to retire.

 If Wolverine Access displays a message that an estimated retirement eligibility date cannot be calculated for you, your service history data indicates an occurrence of one or more the following:

 You have not been continuously employed as a regular or supplemental faculty or staff member at 50% or greater effort.